Mount Everest: 1979/1980: Winter Himalaism

 The Polish climber Andrzej Zawada headed the first winter ascent of Everest, the first winter ascent of an eight-thousander.
 On 15 January, the team managed to set up Camp III at 7150 m above sea level, but further action was stopped by hurricane-force winds.
 The weather improved after 11 February, when Leszek Cichy, Walenty Fiut and Krzysztof Wielicki set up camp IV on South Col at 7906 m.
 Cichy and Wielicki started the final ascent at 6:50 am on 17 February.
 At 2:40 pm Andrzej Zawada at base camp heard the climbers' voices over the radio – "We are on the summit!
 The strong wind blows all the time.
 It is unimaginably cold."
 The successful winter ascent started a new decade of Winter Himalaism, which became a Polish specialisation.
 After 1980 Poles did ten first winter ascents on 8000 metre peaks.

 Lho La tragedy, 1989

-In 1989, Polish climbers under the leadership of Eugeniusz Chrobak organised an international expedition to Everest on a difficult western ridge.
-Ten Poles and nine foreigners participated, but only the Poles remained in the attempt for the summit.
+In 1989, Eugeniusz Chrobak led a Polish-backed international expedition to Mount Everest via the highly technical west ridge.
+The team included ten Polish climbers and nine international participants from countries including the United States, Mexico, Canada, and the United Kingdom.
+While the international members operated on separate objectives, the core Polish team focused on a difficult new variation of the route.
 On 24 May, Chrobak and Andrzej Marciniak, starting from camp V at 8200 m, overcame the ridge and reached the summit.
 But on 27 May, during an avalanche from the side of Khumbutse near the Lho La pass, four climbers were killed: Mirosław Dąsal, Mirosław Gardzielewski, Zygmunt Andrzej Heinrich and Wacław Otręba.
 The following day, due to his injuries, Chrobak died.
 Marciniak, who was injured, was saved by a rescue expedition in which Artur Hajzer and New Zealanders Gary Ball and Rob Hall took part.
 The organisation of the rescue included Reinhold Messner, Elizabeth Hawley, Carlos Carsolio and the US consul.